twknab/mean_hike/readme.md

 This application is designed to help others plan and prepare for their hiking adventures, while also recording important information from their experience that may be of value for future hikes.
 By filling out a "pre-trip" form prior to departing, basic questions about weather, distance, location and more will be asked, along with the ability to create gear lists.
 This will ensure a more prepared mind when departing.
 Upon return, a "post-trip" form may be completed which will ask you important questions about the actual experience of your trip.
 Questions about actual experienced weather, actual hazards and more will help you log and retrospectively learn for better preparation next time.

+## Completed Improvements:
+	- 7/20/17 - Cleaned up modal controllers.
+	- 7/19/17 - Added 'Never show this message again' setting to Dashboard Welcome Message.

 ## Future Feature Ideas / Improvements:

 	+ Add a feature where the error message returned from the server (ie, `user`, or `password` in the error object) is passed through some conditional statement where then, that field becomes selected using a bootstrap field selection.
 This would be useful for the user so they're able to instantly see the field that flagged the error.
 Would be a nice cleaner way to show off error objects.
+Basically this allows fields that need to be fixed to be highlighted.

 	+ Add a badge next to "Upcoming Hikes" which shows hike status (`pending` and `completed`)